Measuring dissimilarity between convex cones by means of max-min angles: Computing the dissimilarity measure: the polyhedral setting

 \end{proposition}

 This section deploys an optimization approach to tackle problem~\eqref{maxminPQ} by dealing with its equivalent problem of minimizing the support function given in \eqref{minsupport}; that is, $\min_{u\in P\cap S_n}F_Q(u)$ (recall that this problem has a solution because $F_Q$ is continuous --convex and real-valued-- and $P\cap S_n$ is compact).
-Although the problem of defining $F_Q$ is nonconvex, Propositions~\ref{prop FQ}(e) and~\ref{prop:FQ2} show that in the polyhedral setting, computing one of its global solutions amounts to solve a strictly convex quadratic problem yielding $\proj_Q(u)$ (and then normalizing).
+Although the problem of defining $F_Q$ is nonconvex, Propositions~\ref{prop FQ}(e) and~\ref{prop:FQ2} show that, in the polyhedral setting—and in the most complex scenario\footnote{If $\max( H^\top u)\leq 0$ any generator $h_{i^*}$ with $i^*\in J(u)=\arg\max_{j=1,\ldots,q} \, \langle u,h_j\rangle$ is a global solution.}—computing a global solution reduces to solving a strictly convex quadratic problem yielding $\proj_Q(u)$ (and then normalizing).
 When solving such a subproblem, a subgradient of $F_Q$ at $u$ is readily available in Proposition\,\ref{prop:FQ2}.

 Despite this useful property, solving problem~\eqref{minsupport} (and thus \eqref{maxminPQ}) remains a challenging nonsmooth, nonconvex optimization problem.
 In what follows, we investigate an approach to tackle this problem: a global optimization methodology that can be conveniently converted to a local-solution strategy.